You should request a “Register of Interest” form to complete - we ask for some basic information and is NOT a full application at this stage.

 Unfortunately not.
 There is no shortcut to qualification.

-Whilst we recognised that any dog can be of assistance, all dogs must go through a rigorous selection assessment and the PALS training programme before they can become a registered assistance dog.
+Whilst we recognised that any dog can be of assistance, all dogs must go through a rigorous selection assessment and the PALS training programme before they can become a registered assistance dog with us.
 This process can take up to 2 years.

-Of course anyone can choose to raise their own puppy, but there are no guarantees that this would be successful.
+Anyone can choose to raise their own puppy, but there are no guarantees of successfully raising a puppy for assistance dog work.
 It is a huge undertaking to raise puppies specifically to work as assistance dogs.
 There are critical periods of puppy development that need to be addressed, as with any dog, to ensure they are brought up appropriately and ready for life as a working dog.

-Preparing a dog for life as an assistance dog is one of the most important elements of any training programme.
-By effectively socialising and habituating dogs to every‐day situations in a positive and effective way, during and beyond the socialisation and critical period, we can enhance their development into well socialised, confident dogs which is key for a successful assistance dog relationship.
+Preparing a dog for life as an assistance dog is one of the most important elements of any training.
+By effectively socialising and habituating dogs to every‐day situations in a positive and effective way - during and beyond the socialisation and critical period - we can enhance their development into well socialised, confident dogs which is key for a successful assistance dog relationship.

 You must think very carefully and decide if you are able to do this for a puppy with future assistance dog training in mind.